National Institutes of Health

 Grant in 2016

-Embera NeuroTherapeutics, Inc. is a pharmaceutical company based in Sudbury, Massachusetts, focused on developing innovative treatments for smoking cessation, cocaine dependence, and other addictions, areas that currently lack effective drug therapies.
-Founded in 2005, the company is advancing EMB-001, a novel addiction treatment that combines the benzodiazepine oxazepam with metyrapone, a cortisol synthesis inhibitor.
-This treatment targets the stress response system and specific brain functions associated with craving and relapse, aiming to modulate various stress-related pathways to alleviate the cravings that drive addictive behaviors.
-Embera NeuroTherapeutics is committed to addressing the significant challenges faced by individuals struggling with addiction by providing effective therapeutic options.
+Embera NeuroTherapeutics, Inc. is a pharmaceutical company based in Sudbury, Massachusetts, founded in 2005.
+The company is focused on developing innovative treatments for smoking cessation, cocaine dependence, and other addictions, an area where effective drug therapies are limited or nonexistent.
+Embera's flagship product, EMB-001, combines the benzodiazepine oxazepam with metyrapone, a cortisol synthesis inhibitor, to target the stress response system and specific brain functions linked to cravings and relapse.
+This dual-action approach aims to modulate various stress-related pathways, thereby reducing the cravings that drive addictive behaviors.
+By addressing the underlying mechanisms of addiction, Embera NeuroTherapeutics seeks to offer a more effective solution for individuals struggling with these disorders.

 Cyteir Therapeutics